-The world scientific community has developed many economic and mathematical models for predicting and analyzing the multidirectional impact of COVID-19 on various aspects of society.
-Modeling the economic consequences of a new dangerous virus for different countries has a vital role today.
+The world scientific community has developed many economic and mathematical models for predicting and analysing the multidirectional impact of COVID-19 on various aspects of society.
+Modelling the economic consequences of a new dangerous virus for different countries has a vital role today.
 There is a lack of such research in Ukraine.
 Foreign papers, particularly from the highly-rated databases Scopus and Web of Science, show an increase in research on this topic and their citations.
 It is appropriate to mention specific quotes from the report of the consulting company One Philosophy Insights, which states that quarantine has affected the economy of Ukraine in different ways.
 The most affected were airlines, tourism, entertainment services, exhibition business.
 Real estate and retail trade were the least vulnerable.
 Furthermore, such sectors as technology, pharmaceuticals, logistics, superfood production have even benefited from the spread of the pandemic in Ukrainian regions [1].

 The relationship between the degree of physical distancing during a pandemic and lost income in society is generally considered to be linear [2; 3].
 However, the amount of lost income may likely be lower or higher than the level of physical distancing.
 One of the gaps in the literature is the regional analysis of the economic impact of pandemic shocks.
 The authors observe different effects of epidemics on the development of regions, which depend on how this region has been affected, its economic structure, the degree of development of the labor market, and economic ties between different activity sectors.
 According to the four indicators for assessing the situation with COVID-19, Ukraine is one of the regions in Europe with the most challenging situation.
 As of October 15, 2020, Kharkiv, Sumy, Khmelnytsky, Ternopil, Poltava, Rivne, and Zhytomyr oblasts recorded the largest outbreak of COVID-19 [4].
 The spatial component is of great importance in resolving the long debate on the gradual recovery of various economic sectors.
-In particular, determining the extent of the impact of COVID-19 on individual regions, effective forecasting of further actions allows to more reliably justify management decisions in the field of preventive measures.
+In particular, determining the extent of the impact of COVID-19 on individual regions, effective forecasting of further actions allows to more reliably justify management public health factors and socio-economic and ecological determinants" (Application ID: 2020.01/0181), funded by the National Research Fund of Ukraine, 2020-2021 decisions in the field of preventive measures.
 Naturally, the reactivation of the national economy with mitigation, if possible, should be carried out, taking into account the development of individual regions.